Best Honey Powders In Bulk With Extreme Shelf Life

 This process involves spraying the honey through an atomizer into a heated chamber.

-Streams of hot air are shot into the chamber and evaporate the moisture in the honey.
+Hot air streams are shot into the chamber and evaporate the moisture in the honey.

 The dried honey is then ground down into a fine powder.